thomasWeise/ultraGzip/README.md

 ## 3. Use as `Ultra GZIP` in your Java Code

 You can import the class `UltraGzip` and then create a job which takes an array of `byte` as input data and returns an array of `byte` as compression result.
 The job implements `Callable<byte>`.

+## 4. Licensing

+This software uses [JZlib](http://www.jcraft.com/jzlib/) as one of its internal `gzip` utilities.
+Although our software here is `GPL` licensed, JZlib is under a [BSD-style license](http://www.jcraft.com/jzlib/LICENSE.txt).
+The GPL licensing of our software therefore _only_ applies to our own code, while the code of JZLib follows said [BSD-style license](http://www.jcraft.com/jzlib/LICENSE.txt).
+The binary distribution of our software may include binary versions of JZlib.